Global connections bring clean waters to the Democratic Republic of the Congo

 For many, accessing safe, drinking water seems like a given, and the United Nations considers it a universal human right.
 But, unfortunately, for the people from the Democratic Republic of the Congo (DRC), access to drinking water is sorely lacking.

 Despite having the largest freshwater resource in Africa, the DRC suffers from an acute drinking water supply crisis.
-Only 40.4 percent of its urban population and less than one percent of its rural population have access to drinking water on premises due to the lack of water infrastructure.
+Only 40.4 percent of its urban population and less than 1 percent of its rural population have access to drinking water on premises due to the lack of water infrastructure.

 For instance, in July 2021, an Angolan diamond mine leaked large amounts of polluted water into the Kasai River Basin, poisoning the rivers in Tshikapa.
 The leak killed off much of the river’s aquatic life, impacting the river-dependent communities, and a ban on drinking the water from the Kasai and Tshikapa rivers was put in place.